kuhnertdm/digger/README.md

 # digger
 Proof-of-concept for "Digger" game written in Java

 This repo contains the code for a proof-of-concept for a simple game called "Digger."
-The BinarySearchTree.java file also contains three different iterators for the class, the most useful of which is the in-order iterator.

 # Overview